 A continuation of Professional Selling I with emphases on leading a sales team with particular focus on recruiting, hiring, training, compensating and formal negotiating.
 Prerequisite: Mkt 312.
-Second semester, evenpnumbered calendar years.
+Second semester, even-numbered calendar years.

-Mkt 470 Advertising Principles & Practices (3 credits)

-The most successful marketing campaigns that break through to consumers and deliver the highest return on investment are those where the marketing disciplines are weaved together holistically in the development of a unified marketing strategy and creative execution.
+Mkt 470 Integraded Brand Promotion (3 credits) The most successful marketing campaigns that break through to consumers and deliver the highest return on investment are those where the marketing disciplines are weaved together holistically in the development of a unified marketing strategy and creative execution.
 Smart marketers know that a common objective, aligned strategies and a consistent message delivered to its target audience maximizes impact and drives efficiency.
 This course will provide students with a comprehensive understanding of the fundamental tools necessary to create a coherent and fully integrated promotional campaign and why strategically aligning the various marketing functions, and leveraging each disciplines strength's (i.e., paid advertising, public relations, social media, point of purchase and digital marketing) leads to the most impactful marketing campaigns.
 Prerequisite: Mkt 411.
+Second semester, evennumbered calendar years.